UK · Healthcare · GLACIS guides · Updated April 2026

 • NHS partner site for testing

-Successfully navigating MHRA requirements is necessary but not sufficient for NHS adoption.
+MHRA clearance is necessary but not sufficient for NHS adoption.
 AI vendors must also meet NICE evidence standards, NHS data and security requirements, and demonstrate value to commissioners.
-NHS AI Lab provides guidance throughout this journey.
+The NHS AI & Digital Regulations Service consolidates the cross-regulator guidance for the journey.

 1